WHY WOMEN CHOOSE DIVORCE

 Oh, how I love to work with couples like this!
 Sometimes I have to reassure a disillusioned wife there really is hope.
 I tell them there is always time to divorce but there may not always be time to work on their marriage.
 Oftentimes, I tell them to let me hold the hope for their marriage for them until they can see it themselves.
 I just finished working with a couple who came to see me on the brink of divorce.
 Last month they celebrated their 25th anniversary by renewing their vows.
 I’ve seen too many successes to believe that a marriage is hopeless.
 I’m convinced too many therapists are hesitant to fight for marriages.
 We are all trained to help people make decisions that are good for them as individuals and if someone comes in who is unhappy in their marriage, many therapists encourage them to leave.
 I don’t think divorce is the answer.
 If it were, people would stay single and be happy.
 Instead, they get married again and soon find they are once again disillusioned and thinking about divorce.
 Every marriage has 4 stages: Honeymoon, Disillusionment, Misery and Joy.
 Most quit or stay stuck in misery without ever getting to the last stage.

 If every marriage goes through these stages why not stay and fight for this marriage?
 The alternative is to keep cycling through relationships.
-The Marriage Place in north Dallas was created with the belief in mind that marriage is worth saving.
-Contact me if you want someone to help you fight for yours!
+The Marriage Place was created with the belief in mind that marriage is worth saving.
+If you want help saving yours, let’s talk.